Medicine is about helping people: treating illness, providing advice and reassurance, and promoting good health.

 - Minimum academic entry requirements: N/A.

-- Other mandatory requirements: Must include Chemistry HL6 and Biology HL6 and either Maths or Physics at HL (if it is not possible to sit Maths or Physics at HL, then SL will be considered at 6 points).
+- Other mandatory requirements: Must include Chemistry HL6 and Biology HL6 and either Mathematics or Physics at HL (if it is not possible to sit Mathematics or Physics at HL, then SL will be considered at 6 points).
+Mathematics Studies is not deemed equivalent to Mathematics and is not accepted.
 A minimum of 6 points in English at Standard Level is also required.
 UKCAT (see below).
 Interview (see below).

 - Applications to Medicine will be considered from graduates provided they have a minimum of 2.1 Honours Degree in a relevant science degree, obtained within five years of the entry date.
 Applicants whose degree was obtained more than five years from the date of entry, or graduated in a non-science degree will be required to have A-level/Scottish Higher Chemistry and A-level/AS Level/Scottish Higher Biology to be sat within five years of entry (minimum grades AB, or AA with AS Level Biology).
 Graduates with a minimum of 2.1 Honours Degree obtained more than five years ago plus a Masters or PhD in a relevant field (obtained within five years of the entry date) may compensate for not having Higher/A-level Chemistry and Biology.
 Graduate applicants must also complete the UKCAT and may be invited for interview.